PengfeiHePower/PengfeiHePower.github.io/_pages/about.md

 I am a PhD student major in Computer Science and Engineering and minor in Probability and Statistics, at Michigan State University.

 My research interests are robustness and safety of machine learning models, optimization and machine learning foundations.
-Currently, I am interested in evaluate the robustness of self-/un-supervised learning models, including diffusion models, large language models and text-image foundation models.
+Currently, I am interested in **Trustworthy LLMs and Agents**.
+Specifically,  I am working on **revealing** and **mitigating** vulnerablities of **LLM agents**; understanding and improving **reasoning** and **tool learning** capabilities of LLMs.
 Looking forward to communicating with people from different fields!

 For AGI and safety!